 Mo Willems is the beloved artist and author who brought us Elephant Gerald and Piggie, Knuffle Bunny and The Pigeon.
 His work and his characters are the focus of The Pigeon and Pals!
 A Mo Willems Art and Play Exhibit, the newest exhibit at The Children’s Museum of Indianapolis.
-Open to the public February 8 – May 10, 2020, you’ll want to gather your children and spend some time diving in to the fun in this exhibit.
+Open to the public February 8 – May 10, 2020, (extended due to COVID 19) you’ll want to gather your children and spend some time diving in to the fun in this exhibit.

 The Pigeon and Pals!
 Mo Willems Exhibit

 There are so many things to do in this exhibit, kids and their adults can spend hours here engaged in high energy play or snuggling up with a book.
 The Pigeon & Pals! exhibit is located on the second floor of the Indianapolis Children’s Museum, which can be accessed by elevator, the ramp or stairs.
 This exhibit is housed in the same space that was previously occupied by the Paw Patrol exhibit.

 Among other fun things to do, guests will: